 Sadly not many of the Jonathonians are familiar with the works of William Shakespeare simply because Shakespeare is not too popular in the creeks.
 Yet the few amongst them that are up to the task would do well to consider the words of Julius Caeser when he said "it is the custom of the immortal gods to grant temporary prosperity and a fairly long period of impunity to those whom they plan to punish for their crimes, so that they may feel it all the more keenly as a result of the change in their fortunes".
 Those amongst the President's supporters that truly love him and that have his interest at heart would do well to explain to him the import of these deeply profound words and wise counsel from Shakespeare's ''Julius Caesar''.
 In doing so they may save him and his entire court of royal jesters from a whole load of misery that undoubtedly awaits them in the future.
 As for Sanusi Lamido Sanusi it is very clear to me that the sky is the limit for him.
 Whether he likes it or not his journey into the turbulent world of partisan politics has just began and I suspect strongly that he has an appointment with destiny.

 Permit me to end this contribution with the following observation.
 In the last few days much has been made about the fact that I have criticised Sanusi quite often in the past and that I have openly disagreed with some of his actions as Governor of Central Bank.
-It has also been said that on another occassion I raised some fundamental questions about what I described as his ''flawed and indefensible'' position on the oil subsidy debate in 2012, his controversial views on Boko Haram, his position on revenue allocation vis a vis north and south and his harsh and historically inaccurate assertions about the yoruba people a number of years ago.
+It has also been said that on another occassion I raised some fundamental questions about what I described as his ''flawed and indefensible'' position on the oil subsidy debate in 2012 and on his harsh and historically inaccurate assertions about the yoruba people in an essay that he wrote a number of years ago.
 It is true that I opposed him on those matters and that I took those positions on those issues and I stand by each and every one of them.
 I do not see any big deal in that.
 Yet many appear to be rather surprised that I would now be one of those that is defending the very same Sanusi that I have opposed in the past.

 Those that have expressed such surprise and that see this as some kind of glaring contradiction simply do not understand me.
 And neither do they appreciate the complexities of national debate and the importance of being completely detached and objective when it comes to any form of intellectual or public discourse.
 The truth is that I do not take positions against individuals but rather on specific issues.
 Hence I may be your friend and defender one day and your greatest critic and detractor the very next depending on what your position is on any specific matter.
 That is the essence of public discourse and intellectual debate.
 That is it's nature.
 We must not be motivated or moved by personal considerations or by our love or hate for any individual but rather by principle, morality, logic, facts and figures, justice and the rights and wrongs of the specific issues of the day.
 No-one is all good and no-one is all bad.
 And neither is anyone, including yours truly, always right.

-The fact that I have disagreed with Sanusi over the last 20 years on a number of matters including his assesment of the yoruba people, his views about the cause of the scourge called Boko Haram, the oil subsidy issue and the ''National Question'' does not mean that I ought to support the fact that he is being treated in the most deplorable way by President Goodluck Jonathan.
+The fact that I have disagreed with Sanusi over the last 20 years on a number of matters including his assesment of the yoruba, the oil subsidy issue and the ''National Question'' does not mean that I ought to support the fact that he is being treated in the most deplorable way by President Goodluck Jonathan.
 Though he and I disagree vehemently on many things it does not mean that we are enemies for life and neither does it mean that I should relish in it and remain silent when he is being treated unjustly and when he is being persecuted, humiliated and rubbished by the Federal Government.
 This is all the more so when he has courageously exposed the rot in the Jonathan administration.
 He may have got it wrong on other matters but on this issue I make bold to say that Sanusi got it right and he did the proper thing.
 He deserves my support, just as he deserves the support of all right-thinking people, and he can be rest assured that he has it.